Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, a modular design method of decentralized controllers has been developed for linear dynamical network systems.
-Modular design or modularity-in-design is a widely accepted concept of system design to make complexity of large-scale system design manageable, to enable parallel work by multiple independent entities, and to make future modification of modules flexible.
-As illustrated in the example of power systems control, complexity of system modeling and controller design is made manageable, by allowing parallel work for multiple subcontroller designers.
-Flexibility in designing and implementing respective controllers is also ensured as each designer can individually add, remove, and modify his own controller without fully considering other designers' action.
+Modular design or modularity-in-design is a widely accepted concept in system design; it simplifies complex large-scale system design, enables parallel work by multiple independent entities, and enables flexible future modifications of modules.
+As illustrated in the example of power systems control, a manageable complexity of system modeling and controller design is obtained by enabling parallel work via multiple subcontroller designers.
+Moreover, the flexibility in designing and implementing respective controllers is ensured, because each designer can individually add, remove, and modify their controller without considering the actions of other designers.